gantsign/development-environment/docs/_docs/upgrade.md

 ## Change your password

-Once provisioning is complete you need to change your password.
-Login using the username `dev` and password `dev`.
-You'll then be prompted to change your password. **Important:** change the password to the password you were using before you re-provisioned the development environment.
+Once provisioning is complete you need to set your password.
+Login using the username `dev`.
+You'll then be prompted to set your password. **Important:** set the password to the password you were using before you re-provisioned the development environment.
 This is necessary to restore access to all your saved credentials.
-Once you've changed your password you need to logout and log back in (with the new password) for your keyring to be unlocked.
+Once you've set your password you need to logout and log back in (with the new password) for your keyring to be unlocked.

-**Important:** you need to change the password before you stop/reload the VM.